Analysis API

 )

-# Multiple handlers for different cadences
+# Multiple handlers at different cadences (each auto-registered on the solver)

 Output files:

-• One file per MPI process
+• Under MPI, one file per process per set

 NetCDFFileHandler